Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Once you have a label that is readable for your audience, let’s structure it to be accessible and useful.
 Look at the following two examples.
 Which one is easier to quickly glance at and digest?

 The one on the left has adequate space to visually distinguish the elements.
-Appropriate spacing allows breathing room around text, reduces visual clutter, and makes it easier to digest the label content.
+Appropriate spacing makes it easier to digest the label content.
+Spacing allows breathing room around text, and reduces visual clutter.
 Align text to the left for better readability, and use generous line spacing between text.

 At a glance, the label on the right is impossible to read quickly.
 Our eyes can’t tell which parts of are important and which can be ignored, as all of the text is the same font size.
 The text aligned to both the left and right sides and lack of spacing between lines makes it feel cluttered.